anabrid/lucipy/docs/pybrid.rst

    Pybrid provides an hard to use async library, instead lucipy tries to provide an as simple as possible sync library.

+No dependencies
+   Dependency hell was the major blocker for most of the team to get started with pybrid.
+   The dependencies were so fragile that even upgrades could quickly lead to no way out when some third-party dependency did not succeed to compile.
+But what is this all for?
+   Python already provides everything included to connect to a TCP/IP target.
+Therefore, allow users to getting started without dependencies and import them only when needed, for doing the "fancy" things.

 Not a CLI
    Python is not a good language for command line interfaces (CLIs).
 Python dependency managament is a nightmare (see above) and we frequently had the situation that the code seems to be installed fine but the CLI was not working at all.
-Pybrid did not even provide findable entry points such as ``python -m pybrid.foo.bar.baz -- --help``.
+Pybrid does not even provide findable entry points such as ``python -m pybrid.foo.bar.baz -- --help``.

 Do not copy pybrid
    In the end, pybrid is working for some people and we don't want to break their workflows or develop an in-house concurrency.
 Therefore, lucipy tries to be *orthogonal* in terms of features.